waggle-sensor/waggle-docs/docs/tutorials/accessing-data.md

 A detailed description of the data model can be found [here](https://github.com/waggle-sensor/waggle-beehive-v2/blob/main/docs/querying-measurements.md#data-model).

 ## Accessing large files (i.e. training data)
-SAGE collects large files for AI training purposes.
+Waggle collects large files for AI training purposes.
 These files stored in an S3 bucket hosted by the [Open Storage Network](https://www.openstoragenetwork.org/).

 To find these files use the filter `"name":"upload"` and specify additional filters to limit search results, for example: